A DEXA scan is a special type of

 Read more about when DEXA scans are used.

-How bone density is measured
+Measuring bone density

-During a DXA scan, X-rays are passed through the body.
-Some radiation will be absorbed in bone and soft tissue, and some will travel through your body.
+During a DEXA scan, X-rays will be passed through your body.
+Some radiation will be absorbed by the bone and soft tissue, and some will travel through your body.